The problem

 The price everyone pays.

-- $85B flows through the industry — and the money goes to the wrong people
+• $60B+ flows through online ticketing alone — and the money goes to the wrong people

 The fix isn’t another app.
 It’s putting the entire system on a public ledger where tickets are real assets with enforceable rules.